krishnaku/pypcalc/pcalc/docs/topological_convergence_conjecture.md

-# Conjectures on Sheaf Convergence in the Presence Calculus
+# Conjectures on Sheaf Convergence in the presence calculus

 This document introduces conjectures regarding the convergence behavior of presence assertions modeled as sheaves over topological domains.
 The conjectures aim to provide a topologically grounded understanding of when flow systems stabilize and how unbounded or incomplete presences affect this behavior.

 ## Background

-In the Presence Calculus, a **presence assertion** is a tuple:
+In the presence calculus, a **presence assertion** is a tuple:

 $$
 p = (e, b, t_0, t_1)